archtechx/todo-system/README.md

 # An intuitive system for organizing TODOs in code

 ## Why?
-- In-code TODOs are often more useful than tasks in project management apps, as they're co-localized with the relevant code
+- In-code TODOs are often more useful than tasks in project management apps, as they're co-located with the relevant code
-- In many projects, they grow out of control (everything is just a "TODO" with nothing indicating priority)
+- In many projects, they grow out of control (everything is just a "TODO" with nothing indicating priority or category)
 - Working on related tasks at the same time makes more sense than context switching between different tasks.
 However, proximity in code doesn't necessarily correlate to "task proximity".
 Two TODOs in the same file may be two completely different tasks, but two TODOs across different files may be very similar
-- There's a difference between TODOs written as quick notes while context switching between different parts of the code *as part of a single task*, and long term TODOs that are part of the code
+- There's a difference between TODOs written as quick notes while context switching between different parts of the code *while working on a single task*, and long term TODOs that are part of the code

 ## Solution

 Numbered (priority) todos, indicating what needs to be solved *now* and in what order.

 And category todos grouping tasks into categories.

 ## Spec